dsaglam94/SCSS_Responsive_Movie_API/README.md

 Once I show the most popular movies and top 250 movies on the page, the user can click the images.
 When it's clicked, it takes the valid IMDb ID (tt1234567) and put it inside the trailer API.

-- The movie details are shown via another API.
+- The movie details are shown via another IMDb API.
 I managed to chain them.

 4. Random film suggestion, I had to figure out a way to make it random.